Your Nervous System, Decoded: HRV Analytics in obseed

 Exercise physiology — TRIMP (training load), Stress Index, MxDMn, AMo50, and experimental DFA alpha-1 crossover analysis for hints at ventilatory thresholds.

 Why 9 categories and not just RMSSD?
 Because your autonomic nervous system doesn’t operate in one dimension.
-Each category answers a different question about your physiology — and together, they paint a picture no single metric ever could.
+Each category answers a different question about your physiology.

 obseed visualizes these DFA alpha-1 crossover points as experimental indicators — they’re promising research tools, but we don’t present them as validated lab replacements.
 That distinction matters to us.